Aged Care Award rates in Australia 2025/2026

 If recalled to work overtime after leaving, there's a minimum 4 hours' pay at the appropriate rate per recall.
 A centralised team messaging channel reduces missed messages about swaps, recalls, or last-minute coverage needs.

-| Allowance | Amount | Notes |
+| Allowance | When it applies | Amount (from 1 July 2024) |

 |---|---|---|